GSA/fpkilint/docs/cpct_privacy_policy.md

 * No uploaded certificates are saved.
 * No certificate profile test results are saved.
-* Your identity information is not saved. <**Identity protection is covered under IDM.gov's Privacy Policy.
+* Your identity information is not saved. <!--Identity protection is covered under IDM.gov's Privacy Policy.
 Does CPCT add additional identity protections?
-If not, remove this bullet.**>
+If not, remove this bullet...?-->

-## Questions or Comments?
+## Question or comment about our Privacy Policy?

-If you have Privacy Policy-related questions or comments, please email us at **icam@gsa.gov**.
-We’ll make every effort to respond to your email as quickly as possible.  <**Use fpki@gsa.gov instead?**>
+If you have Privacy Policy-related question or comment, please email us at **fpki@gsa.gov**.
+We’ll respond to your email as quickly as possible.